 This Dutch Baby are easy to make, even easier than pan cake and waffles.
 And I guarantee you, there’s less chances that you’re gonna screw up on this.
 It’s more like a fool proof recipe, so easy you will always get the best looking and delicious Dutch Baby.
 Let me show you how way it is to make this babies.
 Let’s get started!

-- packed 1/2 cup flour (really pack the measuring cup firmly with flour)
+- 1/2 cup All-Purpose Flour (really pack the measuring cup firmly with flour)

-- Add eggs, flour, milk, sugar, vanilla and salt into a blender and blend until smooth.
+- Make the Batter: Add eggs, flour, milk, sugar, vanilla and salt into a blender and blend until smooth.

 - Bake for 20 – 25 minutes minutes, or until puffed and side is golden brown.